FangkuaiYa/TaskMod-AmongUs/README.md

 # TaskMod-AmongUs
 A mod for Among Us, I'll add some task mode, just like "Task Vs Mode" Or “Exacerbated Tasks”.
 Let's look forward to it together !

+*I will start making it after a week*